Before getting to the heart of the matter, we would like to say something about facial recognition and biometric passport photos.

 No, you can’t smile in a South Korean passport photo.
 Please, maintain a neutral facial expression.

-Can you smile in U.S. passport photos?
+Can a child smile in a passport photo?